RubenvanHeusden/TPDLTextRedaction/README.md

     - `images`: contains the PNG images of the pages.
     - `gold_standard.json`: Contains the json file of the manual annotations from the research.
 - `scripts`: Directory containing scripts to run the detection algorithm automatically on a variety of inputs, with automatic PNG conversion
-- `source/`: Directory with the complete algorithm as a Python class.
+- `src/`: Directory with the complete algorithm as a Python class.
+- `examples`: contains an example pdf for the demo